 Your voice can make a difference!
 Be an advocate for BH-BL students.
 Not sure where to start?
-Download our Advocacy Toolkit for guidance.
+See below for some advocacy tips.

 We've learned that sending your comments via regular mail is most effective.
 They can be addressed and mailed to:

 Albany, NY 12224